This article is reprinted courtesy of The Organic Trade Association. Copyright 2005.

 |Province||Number of Producers||Total Pounds|

 Common breeds from the survey: Columbia, Navajo-Churro, Rambouillet, Rambouillet/Suffolk Cross.

 Others include: Border Leicester, Cheviot, Cormo, Dorset, Karakul, Icelandic, Southdown, Suffolk, Tunis, and unspecified crosses.

 How is organic wool used?

-Organic wool can be used in any application in which conventional wool is used.
-Some of the organic wool products most widely available today: baby clothes, blankets, coats, knitting yarn, socks, sweaters, and throws.
+Organic wool can be used in any application conventional wool is.
+Because of that, some of the organic wool products most widely available today: baby clothes, blankets, coats, knitting yarn, socks, sweaters, and throws.
 As the market for organic wool products grows, so too are applications expanding for its use.

 Why does organic wool cost more than conventional wool?

 The cost of organic wool is more than that of conventional for several reasons:

 1) Organic wool producers receive a higher price at the farm gate as their costs of production are higher, primarily associated with higher labor, management, and certification costs.